Interlaced R2D2 DNN Series for Scalable Non-Cartesian MRI with Sensitivity Self-calibration: Abstract

 \section{Abstract}

-We introduce the R2D2 Deep Neural Network (DNN) series paradigm for fast and scalable image reconstruction from highly-accelerated non-Cartesian k-space acquisitions in Magnetic Resonance Imaging (MRI).
-While unrolled DNN architectures provide a robust image formation approach via data-consistency layers, embedding non-uniform fast Fourier transform operators in a DNN can become impractical to train at large scale, \emph{e.g.}~in 2D MRI with a large number of coils, or for higher-dimensional imaging.
-Plug-and-play approaches that alternate a learned denoiser blind to the measurement setting with a data-consistency step are not affected by this limitation but their highly iterative nature implies slow reconstruction.
-To address this scalability challenge, we leverage the R2D2 paradigm that was recently introduced to enable ultra-fast reconstruction for large-scale Fourier imaging in radio astronomy.
+We introduce interlaced R2D2 (iR2D2), a DNN series paradigm for scalable image reconstruction from accelerated non-Cartesian k-space acquisitions in MRI with sensitivity map self-calibration.
+While unrolled DNN architectures provide robust image formation, embedding non-uniform fast Fourier transform operators within the backpropagation graph becomes impractical to train at large scale, \emph{e.g.},~in 2D MRI with a large number of coils, or for higher-dimensional imaging.
+To address this scalability challenge, we leverage the R2D2 paradigm as a learned version of the Matching Pursuit algorithm that was recently introduced in radio astronomy for fast large-scale Fourier imaging.
 R2D2’s reconstruction is formed as a series of residual images iteratively estimated as outputs of DNN modules taking the previous iteration’s data residual as input.
-The method can be interpreted as a learned version of the Matching Pursuit algorithm.
-A series of R2D2 DNN modules were sequentially trained in a supervised manner on the fastMRI dataset and validated for 2D multi-coil MRI in simulation and on real data, targeting highly under-sampled radial k-space sampling.
-Results suggest that a series with only few DNNs achieves superior reconstruction quality over its unrolled incarnation R2D2-Net (whose training is also much less scalable), and over the state-of-the-art diffusion-based “Decomposed Diffusion Sampler” approach (also characterised by a slower reconstruction process).
+Specific to MRI, precomputed sensitivity maps derived from undersampled data can yield an inaccurate measurement operator, which may adversely affect the performance of iterative algorithms such as R2D2.
+Thus, we extend the R2D2 framework to iR2D2 by introducing a bespoke interlaced architecture that alternates between two R2D2 DNN series to jointly self-calibrate sensitivity maps and form the MR image.
+We further enhance iR2D2 to operate as an adaptive solver governed by an error-controlled update condition that enforces a sufficient residual energy descent, a dynamic capability fundamentally incompatible with the predefined forward passes of unrolled architectures.
+Extensive experiments in simulation and on real data, targeting undersampled radial k-space sampling, demonstrate that iR2D2 significantly improves upon R2D2 and outperforms state-of-the-art benchmarks, delivering scalable, high-fidelity imaging with corrected sensitivity profiles.